atenfyr/UAssetAPI/docs/src/api/uassetapi.unversioned.usmap.md

 #### Parameters

 `reader` [UsmapBinaryReader](./uassetapi.usmapbinaryreader.md)<br>
-The file's BinaryReader that this instance will read from.
+The file's UsmapBinaryReader that this instance will read from.

 #### Exceptions